Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Setting Value Why?

-Screen Space Ambient Occlusion GTAO More realistic lighting depth
+Screen Space Ambient Occlusion High Good scene depth and contact shadows

 Environment Detail Distance High More world detail at range

-Character Detail Distance High Player models remain detailed far out
+Character Detail Distance High Keeps enemy silhouettes strong far away

-NVIDIA Reflex On Helpful even in quality mode for tighter response
+NVIDIA Reflex On Good responsiveness even in a quality build

 Marathon Best Controller Settings